michaelscutari/protclust/README.md

 - Ensure MMseqs2 is installed and accessible via the command line before using the library.
 - You can customize MMseqs2 parameters such as `min_seq_id`, `coverage`, and `cov_mode` when calling the functions.

-This version of the `README.md` is clean, concise, and includes all necessary instructions and usage examples for users.